 Yes, the conformity rule provides some flexibility for regional emissions analyses that are started before the end of the grace period.
 Analyses that begin before or during the grace period may continue to rely on EMFAC2007.
 The interagency consultation process should be used if it is unclear if an EMFAC2007-based analysis was begun before the end of the grace period.
 When the grace period ends on September 6, 2013, EMFAC2011 will become the only approved motor vehicle emissions model for regional emissions analyses for transportation conformity in California.

-CO, PM 10 and PM 2.5 hot-spot analyses for project-level conformity determinations can be based on EMFAC2007 if the analysis was begun before the end of the grace period, and if the final environmental document for the project is issued no more than three years after the issuance of the draft environmental document (see 40 CFR 93.111(c)).
-Therefore new quantitative and qualitative analysis already underway that were started before the end of the grace period using EMFAC2007 can be completed as long as 93.111(c) is satisfied.
+CO, PM10 and PM2.5 hot-spot analyses for project-level conformity determinations can be based on EMFAC2007 if the analysis was begun before the end of the grace period, and if the final environmental document for the project is issued no more than three years after the issuance of the draft environmental document (see 40 CFR 93.111(c)).
+Therefore new quantitative and qualitative analysis already underway that were started before the Start Printed Page 14536end of the grace period using EMFAC2007 can be completed as long as 93.111(c) is satisfied.
 The interagency consultation process should be used if it is unclear whether an EMFAC2007-based analysis is covered by the circumstances described above.